 A handy roof slope estimator can help you determine if your roof slope is likely too low for shingles.

 The majority of North American residential roofs have historically been constructed with a slope between about 4:12 and 9:12.
 Roofs at the lower end of the range (about 4:12 to 6:12) are relatively easy to walk and work on.
 (As always proper safety equipment and precautions must be followed when working on any roof).
 Steeper roofs “show” the shingles better, and are therefore better suited to premium designer styles.
-Shingles on a steeper roof also tend to weather at a slower rate due to their favourable angle to the sun’s rays.
+Shingles on a steeper roof also tend to weather at a slower rate due to their favorable angle to the sun’s rays.

 The challenge with very low sloped roofs is simple – gravity.
 At a very low slope, any water on the roof, whether rain water or snow melt, drains very slowly and there is a risk of lateral water movement around and through the shingle overlaps.
-It is important always to confirm the specific slope requirements with the shingle manufacturer’s product installation instructions and in accordance with local building code requirements.
-As some shingles may have a minimum slope recommendation higher than 2:12.
+It is important always to confirm the specific slope requirements with the shingle manufacturer’s product installation instructions and in accordance with local building code requirements, as some shingles may have a minimum slope recommendation higher than 2:12.
 As well, a slope of 4:12 is most commonly considered the lowest slope for “standard shingle installations”.
-Most manufacturer and industry recommendations require, or at the very least, recommend special underlayment or other considerations on roofs between 2:12 and 4:12.
+Most manufacturer and industry recommendations require, or at the very least recommend, special underlayment or other considerations on roofs between 2:12 and 4:12.
 (Note: some roof specifications may express slope in the typical geometric terms of degrees.
 For reference, 2:12 equates to about 9.5º and 4:12 to about 18.5º).
 At slopes below 2:12, a granule-surfaced asphalt membrane can be installed, and many are available in colors to complement the shingle colors.

 If your existing roof has shingles on it and it’s time to re-roof, you can very likely use shingles again, but on questionable lower slopes it’s best to confirm the slope is above the 2:12 minimum just to be sure.